The ‘International League Against Epilepsy (ILAE) British Chapter’ respects your privacy and is committed to protecting your personal data.

 “Material” and “content” means information, data, text, graphics, video, audio, images, links or programming code contained or available on our website.

-The ILAE British Chapter is committed to protecting your personal information and respecting your privacy.
+The ILAE British Branch is committed to protecting your personal information and respecting your privacy.
 We shall ensure we comply with the applicable data protection and privacy legislation (“Applicable Law”), including the Data Protection Act 1998 (the “Act”) and the General Data Protection Regulation (Regulation (EU) 2016/679).

 3. Data protection principles